Skip to main content

 Below are some sample course cost computations.

-If, for example, you were to enroll in the Distance Precalculus course, the total costs would be:
+If you were to enroll in the Distance Precalculus course, the total cost would be:

 Semester Enrollment Fee